Home

 I've actually included two routines, a strengthening routine and a conditioning routine.
 The strengthening one is for pure strength, while the endurance will have you doing a lot more reps to give you endurance.

 Whether you do these routines at the gym or at home, you need to keep track of your progress.
-You can go here for strength training logs to record your kettlebell routine workout.
+Otherwise, you're just noodling around.

 If you want to try out a kettlebell routine but don't have the kettlebells, do the movements but with dumbbells.
 This will give you an idea of how kettlebell work will impact your body and whether you want to invest in kettlebells.